OctoPrint/octoprint.org/security/index.md

 - The vulnerability is not already known to us
 - The vulnerability is not already known to the public

-CVEs will only be requested for vulnerabilities with a severity of Medium or higher.
+CVEs will only be requested for vulnerabilities with a severity of Moderate or higher.

 ## Bounties